 Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver.
 It normally takes place at Vanier Park from June until early autumn.

-In 2025 the festival celebrates its 36th season.
-This year’s productions include the two comedies Much Ado About Nothing and The Two Gentlemen of Verona.
-The two modern productions are the internationally-beloved The Complete Works of William Shakespeare (abridged) [revised] [again] and the Canadian play The Dark Lady.
+This past year’s productions were the two comedies Much Ado About Nothing and The Two Gentlemen of Verona.
+The two modern productions were the internationally-beloved The Complete Works of William Shakespeare (abridged) [revised] [again] and the Canadian play The Dark Lady.
+In 2026 the plays are The Merry Wives of Windsor, Macbeth, Goblin:Oedipus and Antigone.

-This year’s shows run between June 10th and September 20th.
+This past year’s shows ran between June 10th and September 20th.
+The dates for 2026 will likely be similar, but with exact details to be confirmed.
 Each of the four productions has a different schedule.

 The information in this article includes the following topics: